EarthDial: Turning Multi-sensory Earth Observations to Interactive Dialogues: Experiments

 \textbf{Change Detection:} To demonstrate the temporal data processing capability of the proposed EarthDial, we evaluate its performance on a change detection task.
 We applied the data fusion strategy (discussed in Sec.~\ref{sec:model_arch}) to merge tokens obtained from multiple images across time.
 The results in Tab. \ref{tab:change_Detection} highlight EarthDial's strong ability to interpret and respond effectively to temporal data. \textbf{Temporal Disaster Assesment:} Here, we show the capability of our EarthDial in processing temporal data.
 First, we consider the benchmark xBD dataset belonging to the disaster assessment task for the experiment. xBD dataset has two images: pre-disaster and post-disaster.
 Thus, from xBD dataset, we prepare eight sub-tasks covering temporal {image captioning, region classification, image classification, object detection, and referred object detection} applications.
 Briefly described as below: \textit{Image Captioning:} Compared to the pre-disaster image, describe the damage observed in the post-disaster image. \textit{Region Classification:} We have two sets here.
 In Test Set-1, classification of the level of damage in the user-marked region is included.
 In Test Set-2, binary classification of the user-marked region into 'damage' or 'no-damage' class is added. \textit{Image Classification:} We have three sets here.
 In test Set-1, the classification of the image into the type of disaster (volcano, fire, earthquake, flood, tsunami, wind) is included.
 In Test Set-2, binary image classification into the 'damage' or 'no-damage' class is added.
 In Test Set-3, examples classify the image based on the affected building count (none, one, two, or many). \textit{Object Detection:} Locates all large buildings in the post-disaster image. \textit{Referred Object Detection:} Locates the user-referred damage region/object in the post-disaster image.
 In the main paper, we report results for \textit{Image Classification test Set-1}.
 Here, Tab.~\ref{table:xBD_eval} presents a summary of the performance results of both generic and specialized VLMs across the sub-tasks discussed above.
 EarthDial consistently outperforms all other existing VLMs by a significant margin, demonstrating its capability to effectively process temporal data for the desired task.
+Tab.~\ref{table:xBD_eval} presents a summary of the performance results of both generic and specialized VLMs across the sub-tasks discussed above.
+EarthDial consistently outperforms all other existing VLMs by a significant margin, demonstrating its capability to effectively process temporal data for the desired task.\footnote{R-1, R-L, MT denotes ROUGE-1, ROUGE-L, METEOR scores} Additionally, we evaluated our method on QuakeSet \cite{cambrin2024quakeset} for earthquake prediction using SAR imagery.
+We evaluate the model based on binary classification to determine whether an earthquake event occurred or not between the input SAR imagery.
+While GPT-4o achieves a classification accuracy of 55.86, our method outperforms it with an accuracy of 57.53. \textbf{Multi-modal Data Processing:} To showcase the capability of EarthDial in processing multi-modal data, we examine multi-spectral (MS), RGB-infrared, and SAR imagery for classification and referred object detection tasks.
+Comparative results of the proposed EarthDial and existing GPT-4o are given in Tab.~\ref{tab:ms_classification}.
+Our EarthDial outperforms GPT-4o by a significant margin on both multi-spectral, RGBI, and SAR imagery.
+Significant improvement in the performance highlights the effectiveness of our multi-band fusion strategy. \textbf{Urban Heat Island:} For UHI, we prompt to classify the underlying region into cooler, mildly hot, and extremely hot regions.
+We achieve an accuracy of 56.77\% in identifying the temperature trends from user-input Landsat8 bands, whereas GPT-4o achieves an accuracy of 22.68\% in the same task.
+This shows the capability of our EarthDial in processing multi-modality data effectively compared to the existing generic GPT-4o. \textbf{Methane Plume Classification:} We consider STARCOP dataset for the evaluation, which has a four-channel image (RGB + mag1c band).
+Our EarthDial processes these RGBM bands to predict the presence of methane plumes as "Yes" or "No".
+We compare our accuracy with the GPT4o model.
+We simply give RGB and Mag1c bands to the GPT4o and collect the response.
+With this, GPT4o achieves an accuracy of 40.93\%, while our EarDial achieves 77.09\% \textit{i.e.,} improves it by 32.16\%.